 Have you ever considered owning your own hens?

 Food prices are on the rise and eating well, especially if you’re a die-hard organic disciple, is getting more expensive.
-This is prompting loads of people across the country to have a go at growing their own food, or even explore keeping animals for food.
+This is prompting people across the country to have a go at growing their own food and keeping animals for food.

-If you think you could handle a small foray into the world of farming, chickens are a great place to start as they cost almost nothing to buy, are one of the cheapest farm animals to maintain (they will need a bit of love though) and you have the choice of keeping them just for their eggs, or rearing them for – eek – slaughter to have your very own organic and free-range chicken.
+If you think you could handle a small foray into the world of farming, chickens are a great place to start.
+They can cost almost nothing to buy and are one of the cheapest farm animals to maintain.
+Bear in mind though, they will need a bit of love.
+You even have the choice of keeping them just for their eggs, or rearing them for – eek – slaughter to have your very own organic and free-range chicken.

-The first thing to do if you’re interested in how to keep your own hens is to check out with your local authority that there are no restrictions on having livestock on your property or the property where you intend to keep the birds.
-You’ll need enough space for at least two hens because solitary chickens are not happy chickens.
+The first thing you need to do to is to check with your local authority that there are no restrictions on having livestock on your property.
+Or on the property where you intend to keep the birds, in fact.
+You’ll need enough space for at least two hens, because solitary chickens are not happy chickens.
 However, you’ll need between four and six birds to provide a family with a steady supply of eggs.

 What you’ll need

-Once you’ve got the green light you’re going to need some equipment to keep your own hens safe and healthy.
-You also need to secure your chickens as foxes, badgers and other predators will be quick to ruin your organic dream if you don’t take precautions.
+Once you’ve got the green light, you will need some equipment to keep your hens safe and healthy.
+You also need to secure your chickens as foxes, badgers and other predators will be quick to ruin your organic dream, if you don’t take precautions.

-Finally there are the everyday upkeep items.
-You’ll need a feeder and feed, a water container and dust-free wood shavings for the floor of the hen house and if you don’t have grass, you’ll need woodchips to cover the floor in the pen.
+Finally, there are the everyday upkeep items.
+You’ll need to purchase a feeder and feed, a water container and dust-free wood shavings for the floor of the hen house.
+Also, if you don’t have grass, you’ll need woodchips to cover the floor in the pen.

-Once you’ve got all the setup, the final element is the chickens themselves.
-You’ve got loads of choice when selecting your own hens and there are lots of different ways to get your hands on them.
+Once you’re all setup, the final element is the chickens themselves.
+There is ample choice of hens and lots of different ways to get your hands on them.

 - If you want a good-looking chicken, pure breeds like Light Sussex and Barnevelder have nice feathers and combs, but are unlikely to perform as well in the egg department.